Reviews You Can Rely On

 We found the removable inner liner to be executed best on the Alti in comparison to the competition.
 Breathable, windproof, cinch-able, these liners make ski touring even dreamier (if that's possible?).
 They can also be used as driving gloves on your way to your pre-dawn laps in the backcountry.

-outdoor research alti ski gloves review - the inner glove of the alti proved to be a great glove on its own...
+outdoor research alti - the inner glove of the alti proved to be a great glove on its own...

 The inner glove of the Alti proved to be a great glove on its own.
 Having a double glove design is a feature we love, especially in the backcountry.